Why you should visit Isfahan

 Famed for its waterways, there are a number of impressive bridges including the See-o Se Pol Bridge with 33 arches and an Armenian church.

-A fairer city it would be hard to find.
+A fairer city would be hard to find.
 Strolling around here in the evening sunshine is a delight with its huge central square, formerly a polo field, surrounded by elegant mosques and palaces.
 At one end is the souq or bazaar where several miles of tunnels link carpet dealers, silversmiths, spice sellers and pottery traders - a wonderful place to get lost in.
 From the vibrant bazaars and souqs to the stunning blue tiled buildings, this bustling city is a must see for travellers to Iran.

 Highlights of a visit to Isfahan